chzmnky/TrackballWorks-Loader/README.md

 4. Bug Kensington to update their drivers so we don't need this anymore.

+## Uninstalling

+1. Delete /Library/LaunchAgents/com.peanuthut.TrackballWorks.load.plist.
+3. Reboot.
+2. Enjoy the new fixed version of TrackballWorks that Kensington has bestowed upon us.

 ## Known Bugs

 The default 'Back' and 'Forward' actions that get mapped to the secondary buttons no longer work, most likely due to changes in the OS.
 Other actions like Exposé and Snippets appear to be unaffected.

+## License

+MIT or something... do whatever the hell you want with it, just don't complain if your computer turns into a flaming ball of death.